We are dedicated to creating a culture of belonging and supporting our diverse service users, colleagues and communities.

 • Working on advancing mental health equalities across our populations

 Racism does not have a place in our organisation.
 We will challenge poor behaviour, eradicate, and challenge incidents of discrimination, victimisation or harassment based on a person’s ethnicity.
-We have a zero-tolerance approach to such behaviour and will take all necessary action to protect our diverse workforce and service users from such poor attitudes.

-In 2020 we became the first NHS trust in the North West to publish an anti-racist statementpublicly pledging our commitment to become anti-racist.
+In 2020 we became the first NHS trust in the North West to publish an anti-racist statement, publicly pledging our commitment to become anti-racist.

-We know we’re not perfect.
 We’re on a journey with our equality, diversity and inclusion work and continuously hold a mirror up to ourselves, educate ourselves, and challenge both ourselves and others.

 As a public sector organisation, we have a statutory duty to ensure that equality, diversity and human rights are embedded into all functions and activities.
 This is required by the Equality Act 2010, the Human Rights Act 1998 and the NHS Constitution.